 (DURHAM, N.C.) – Feb.
 1, 2019 – Veritas Collaborative, a specialty healthcare system for the treatment of eating disorders, today celebrates the two-year anniversary of its Child, Adolescent and Young Adult Clinic in Atlanta.
-The clinic is the state’s only gender-diverse, multidisciplinary eating disorder clinic to provide comprehensive medical assessments that diagnose eating disorders and other conditions that may require medical intervention.
+The center is the state’s only gender-diverse, multidisciplinary eating disorder center to provide comprehensive medical assessments that diagnose eating disorders and other conditions that may require medical intervention.

 - Outpatient Services: Patients stepping down from higher levels of care need treatment to maintain use of the skills learned in treatment.
 This lower level of care provides a supportive environment to ensure an individual’s continued recovery.
 Individuals receive treatment with licensed professionals housed under one roof in one clinic.
 Multidisciplinary treatment teams – made up of physicians, psychiatrists, dietitians, culinary professionals, therapists, nurses, and skilled therapeutic assistants – aim to equip individuals, families, and communities with the skills necessary to continue recovery in the home environment.

 - Multi-State Care: In two years of operations, the Atlanta Center has welcomed patients from a three-state area.
 Some patients drive six hours each way to continue care at the clinic.
 We are proud to provide them much needed access to care for their treatment of eating disorders.

 - Telemedicine: Always trying to drive the standard of care, the Atlanta Center made its first foray into telemedicine in 2018.
 This endeavor is so effective at improving access to care in distant locations that there is discussion to expand telehealth services for a broader range of program alumni.